Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 (v) Explanations with respect to the individual appointments/dismissals of executive managers and nominations of candidates for directors and A & S Board Members based on (iv).

-Personal history and reasons for the selection of each candidate for director or A & S Board Member positions is stated in the “Convening Notice of the Annual Shareholder Meeting” and is posted on our websites:
+Personal history and reasons for the selection of each candidate for director positions is stated in the “Convening Notice of the Annual Shareholder Meeting” including the Skill matrix for our Board of Directors is posted on our websites:

 https://www.nipponexpress-holdings.com/ja/ir/event/general-meeting/